With the help of a priest, we search for a new class of east European addicts who steal for heroin in Madrid’s Cañada Real

 Iñaki’s colleague, Carlos, is unloading the vans.
 Inside are bags of doughnuts, yoghurt, and bottles of lemonade and water.

 Users begin to emerge from the street and tents.
 Some in their 40s or 50s, their bodies wrought tight from decades of injections.
 They shuffle up, and crowd around the back of the van.

 A man in long black curly hair walks near to us, with sunken cheeks, bulbous muscles in his arms, carrying a cane, and resembling a disabled 70s roadie.
 He drops a doughnut on the floor, reaches down, picks it up and throws it behind the van.
-A thin greyhound appears and smells the meat, but leaves it alone.
+A thin greyhound appears and smells the snack, but leaves it alone.

 A barefoot kid of no more than seven comes up to the van calling out ‘Buenas Tardes’ in a warm and friendly voice to everyone.
 He is with his grandfather and a tatty stroller for toddlers.
 The kid piles the vehicle up with food.

 Circling the van is a black woman that everyone calls ‘Mummy’.
 She is in dreadlocks, bent over, her eyes pressed out from her skull.
 She carries all the food from the van in a Carrefour bag.
 She could be anywhere between 40 and 80 years old.
 This happens to people who take heroin and the poison dealers cut it with.
 No one is sure of her nationality.
-Someone says a British colony.
+Someone says a former British colony.
 So we ask in English.